 As long as lust is allowed to grow in one’s heart, the temptation to masturbate will probably always be present.
 We find lasting freedom only when we attack our lustful sin at its root and do everything within our power to destroy it.

-The Bible clearly teaches us that God created sex to be enjoyed between one man and one woman within the context of marriage (1 Cor.
-7:9).
+The Bible clearly teaches us that God created sex to be enjoyed between one man and one woman within the context of marriage (1 Corinthians 7:9).
 God created sex to be an expression of our love for our spouse and a way to create intimate bonds with one another.

 Within marriage, sex should always be about loving and serving the other person, not about getting what we want.